Prosecutors tell NY judge to drop Strauss-Kahn case

 The motion to dismiss, filed after a brief meeting with the maid and her lawyer, showed prosecutors "no longer have confidence" that Strauss-Kahn is guilty beyond a reasonable doubt because the accuser's story kept shifting.

 It urged the judge to drop all charges.
-Strauss-Kahn will appear in court on Tuesday at 4:30 p.m.
-British time.
+Strauss-Kahn will appear in court on Tuesday at 1130 ET (1530 GMT).

 Only three months ago, Strauss-Kahn was the world's leading financial diplomat, confidant of presidents rescuing debt-ridden nations.
 His downfall was shocking.
 Pulled from a first-class seat on an Air France by police, he was thrown into New York City's gang-ridden Rikers jail on charges of attempted rape.